PrismarineJS/mineflayer/docs/tutorial.md

 ## FAQ

+### How do I find mineflayer modules?

+If you want to find mineflayer modules, there are 3 ways.

+1. Finding one made by PrismarineJS (on their GitHub profile), which includes many useful ones such as mineflayer-pathfinder, mineflayer-pvp, and mineflayer-tool.
+2. Searching online, or asking around in the PrismarineJS Discord.
+3. Contribute and make your own module!

 ### How to run a bot on android

 Here is a quick setup for running a bot on an android device using [Termux](https://termux.com/).